How To Export iMovie Files | Beginner’s Guide

 iMovie is a great tool for creating professional-looking video on both your iPhone, iPad, and MacBook or iMac. iMovie is completely free and is designed to be simple to use – although there is a slight leaning curve.

 Once you get the basics down, however, things like editing clips and adding music to iMovie projects, you’re well on your way to creating awesome and engaging video content.

-But once you’ve created your iMovie project, added music, and edited it down to the perfect length, how do you export the file?
+But once you’ve created your iMovie project, combined clips, added music, and edited it down to the perfect length, how do you export the file?
 And, more importantly, what is the best way to export iMovie files?
 Here’s everything you need to know…

 How To Export iMovie Files on iPhone / iPad / iPod

 Exporting your iMovie project on iPhone is really simple, just follow the steps below to export your finished iMovie.

 - Open iMovie > Projects Browser > Tap Project You Want To Export

 - Tap The Share Icon > Export Project – A Progress Bar Will Appear

 - Then, Select ON MY IPHONE